USG Corporation: Bankruptcy

 On March 17, 1993, USG filed a pre-packaged bankruptcy petition that included a 50-to-1 reverse stock split.
 USG's stock dipped to 28 cents per share and the corporation emerged from bankruptcy 38 days later on May 6, 1993.
 The corporation's debt was reduced by $1.4 billion and interest costs dropped from $320 million per year to $170 million per year.
 The plan worked and USG re-emerged to be a profitable corporation.

 USG once again declared bankruptcy on June 25, 2001, under Chapter 11 to manage the growing asbestos litigation costs.
 USG was the eighth company in an 18-month period that was forced to utilize Chapter 11 to resolve asbestos claims.
 In the prior two decades, 27 companies filed for protection under Chapter 11 because of asbestos litigation.
 Since 1994, U.S. Gypsum was named in more than 250,000 asbestos-related personal injury claims, and paid more than $450 million (before insurance) to manage and resolve asbestos-related litigation.
 USG received more than 22,000 new claims since the beginning of 2001.
 USG's asbestos personal injury costs (before insurance) rose from $30 million in 1997 to more than $160 million in 2000, and were expected to exceed $275 million in 2001.

 On February 17, 2006, USG announced a Joint Plan of Reorganization to emerge from bankruptcy.
 Under the agreement, USG would create a trust to pay asbestos personal injury claims.
-USG's bank lenders, bondholders and trade suppliers would be paid in full with interest.
+USG's bank lenders, bondholders, and trade suppliers would be paid in full with interest.
 Stockholders would retain ownership of the company.
-To pay for the trust USG would use cash it had accumulated during the bankruptcy, new long-term debt, a tax rebate from the federal government, and an innovative rights offering.
+To pay for the trust, USG would use cash it had accumulated during the bankruptcy, new long-term debt, a tax rebate from the federal government, and an innovative rights offering.
 Existing USG stock owners would be issued rights to buy new USG stock at a set price of $40 per share.
 These rights could be exercised or sold.
 The $1.8 billion rights offering would be backstopped by Berkshire Hathaway Inc., meaning Berkshire Hathaway would buy all the new shares not bought.
-For the service, USG would pay Berkshire Hathaway a $67 million non-refundable fee.
+For the service, USG would pay Berkshire Hathaway a $67-million non-refundable fee.

-On June 20, 2006, USG announced their Joint Plan of Reorganization was confirmed by two judges for the United States Bankruptcy Court and the United States District Court for the District of Delaware, allowing the company to complete the bankruptcy case and emerge from bankruptcy.
-USG announced a $900 million payment to the new trust was made that day and two subsequent payments totaling $3.05 billion would be made within the next 12 months if Congress failed to enact legislation establishing a national asbestos personal injury trust fund, such as the FAIR Act.
+On June 20, 2006, USG announced that their Joint Plan of Reorganization was confirmed by two judges for the United States Bankruptcy Court and the United States District Court for the District of Delaware, allowing the company to complete the bankruptcy case and emerge from bankruptcy.
+USG announced that a $900-million payment to the new trust was made that day and two subsequent payments totaling $3.05 billion would be made within the next 12 months if Congress failed to enact legislation establishing a national asbestos personal injury trust fund, such as the FAIR Act.